tvaucher/CS3245-InfoRetrieval/Assignment1/README.txt

 /!\ Please note that this code is written in Python 3.6 and isn't Python 2.7.X (or below 3.5) compatible

 Creation of the ngram :
-    I decided to go for padding using None, during the creation of the grams (see more in Essay).
+    I decided to go for padding using None, during the creation of the grams.
 The grams are created by zipping the list of tokens with itself

 LanguageModel :
     The language model is abstracted in a class which allows a user to add a gram for a specified language and retrieve is probability.